LazDisco/Seraphim/README.md

 ----------
 ## Setting up:

 Once you have node installed, you can get around to setting up the bot.
 For the bot to work, you'll only need a few main things to be done.
+Step 1 would be to go and create a new db entry for the bot to use.
+By default, it will use the name TBB - but you can change this inside of the code when the bot is initialised.

-Step one would be to go to the site for [Discord](https://discordapp.com/developers/applications/me) and create a bot application.
+Step two would be to go to the site for [Discord](https://discordapp.com/developers/applications/me) and create a bot application.
 After that is sorted, copy the token to the clipboard.

 Now, what we are going to want to do is create a new .json file in the build folder of our project.
 Call it the following: